thepoppingone/auto-bump/README.md

 Carousell now carries out image recognition and remembers that you have previously deleted a listing that looks similar.
 Best to use a different image each time, saved as c1.jpg

+Your Carousell account must be linked to Facebook due to Carousell's captcha blocking

 ## Selenium Python
 Basically you need your environment to be set up right to make this work